Before booking, consult these documents:

-The majestic glaciers which surround the Stelvio Pass are part of the largest protected natural area in Italy and one of the most important in Europe: the Stelvio National Park, established in 1935 to conserve, protect and study the indigenous flora and fauna in this particular high altitude Alpine environment.
+The imposing glaciers that surround Stelvio Pass are part of the largest protected naturalistic area in Italy and one of the largest in Europe: Stelvio National Park.

-Varied and rare species of mammals have also found their ideal habitat here, such as the bearded vulture (a large bird with a wingspan of over 3 metres).
+There are also many species of mammals that have found their ideal habitat here, such as the bearded vulture (a large bird with a wingspan of over 3 meters), various colonies of marmots, ibex, chamois and other ungulates that are not difficult to spot along one of the many hiking trails.